Sam Cooke

 What They Had In Common

-✦ Both began their careers singing gospel music before transitioning to secular soul and R&B
+✦ Both began their careers in gospel music before transitioning to secular soul and R&B

-✦ Both used their platforms to address social and political issues alongside romantic themes
+✦ Both used their platforms to engage with social and political issues of their time

 Key Differences

-◆ Cooke was murdered in 1964 at age 33, while Gaye had a longer career spanning multiple decades until his death in 1984
+◆ Cooke's career was cut short by his death in 1964 at age 33, while Gaye had a longer recording career spanning multiple decades with evolving artistic directions

 Sam Cooke's Legacy